Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_branding.md

 * **Button radius** - the button shape.
 Choose Square, Rounded or Round.

 Click **Save** at the top of the page to save your changes or **Reset** to revert the changes to the previous values.

+### Customize the help menu

+From the *Appearance* page, click **Configure** in the Help Menu section to change the contents of the help menu displayed in the navigation bar.
+Click **Add menu item** to configure a Help menu.
+Do the following to configure menu items:

+1. Click the question mark icon to select an icon from the drop down menu to use for the help item image.
+2. Type a label for the menu item.
+3. Type a link to the menu item.
+4. Click the up or down arrow keys to move the menu item's position.
+5. Click the delete icon to remove a menu item.
+6. Click **Clear all items** to start with a blank configuration. *No Menu Configured* is displayed.

+### Customize the navigation menu

+From the *Appearance* page, click **Configure** in the Navigation Menu Items section to add and configure links to the common navigation menu.
+Click **Add navigation item**, and then do the following to configure menu items:

+1. Type a label for the menu item.
+2. Type a link to the menu item.
+3. Click the **+** button to add more menu items.
+4. Click the up or down arrow keys to move the menu item's position.
+5. Click the delete icon to remove a menu item.
+6. Click **Clear all items** to start with a blank configuration. *No Menu Configured* is displayed.

 ## Customize the Marketplace appearance with APIs